zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 >
 > Currently, tools that consume sdists should, if they are to be fully correct, treat the name and version parsed from the filename as provisional, and verify them by downloading the file and generating the actual metadata (or reading it, if the sdist conforms to [PEP 643](https://peps.python.org/pep-0643/).
 Tools supporting this specification can treat the name and version from the filename as definitive.
 In theory, this could risk mistakes if a legacy filename is assumed to conform to this PEP, but in practice the chance of this appears to be vanishingly small.

+(Just to emphasize: PEP 625 standardizes a *file naming convention*.
+It took *over two years* to approve, and *almost four years in total* to see its final implementation in Setuptools - never mind any other build backends.
+And Pip *still* isn't able to take advantage of it, half a year after that.)

 Besides, if you're "downloading" a local file, then surely you shouldn't need to check the name and version like this.
 If you're asking to get a file from PyPI (or another index), meanwhile, you're already requesting it by name and version - and it should be the index's responsibility to ensure that it gives you the right file.
 Even if you don't trust the index (why are you using it, then?), nothing in the Pip command we're using actually *asks* to verify that the download correctly represents the name and version requested.

 Oh, and the kicker: suppose we make all these redundant copies of the name and version info *not* match, and set things up so that the wheel build is successful anyway (using a real build system).
 What do you suppose will happen?